 The University Health fitness center located at Texas Diabetes Institute is free and open to all patients with a provider referral.
-We will perform a health assessment, discuss your fitness plan and show you how to use the exercise equipment once you join.
+Once you join, we will perform a health assessment, discuss your fitness plan and show you how to use the exercise equipment.
 Become more active and improve your health by participating in our exercise program.

 Meet Your Health Goals with Support

 Participate in supervised exercise at the Texas Diabetes Institute’s Fitness Center.
 Work with knowledgeable, supportive fitness professionals and exercise among friendly people who share similar goals and health concerns.

 Fitness Center Equipment

 - Arm cycles

 - Elliptical trainers

 Adult Exercise Program

 Start your journey to improve your overall health by joining the adult group exercise program at the Texas Diabetes Institute Fitness Center.
 Receive group support, bond with others like you, and get guidance from an onsite registered nurse who oversees your health.